metomic/blog/_posts/2019-06-25-data-ethical-business.md

 ---
 layout: post
 title:  "Making your business ethical with data: harder than you think"
+description: "It is difficult to make businesses data ethical because most technology and softwares are embedded with data harvesting technologies"
 categories: "Explainer"
 author: "Georgia Iacovou"
 socialImage: /images/buffer.jpg